KhronosGroup/glTF/specification/README.md

 Lights define light sources in the scene.

-Lights are stored in the asset using the dictionary property `lights`.
-Each camera defines a `light` property that designates the type of light (`ambient`, `directional`, `point` or `spot`), and a property of that name defines the details, such as color, attenuation and other light type-specific values.
-The following example defines a white directional light.
+Lights are stored in the asset's `lights` property.
+Each light defines a `type` property that designates the type of light (`ambient`, `directional`, `point` or `spot`); then, a property of that name defines the details, such as color, attenuation and other light type-specific values.
+The following example defines a white-colored directional light.

 ```json